mattcarlotta/react-ssr-kit/README.md

 ```

 - Continue to import components from `react-router-dom` like normal.

+**NOTE**: I published `temp-react-router-dom` as a temporary fix, as such, this package **will not** be maintained and should only be used for **development purposes only**.
+The package is `react-router-dom` with a <a href="https://github.com/ReactTraining/react-router/issues/6610#issuecomment-470005341">patch</a> added, so technically you don't need `react-router-dom` as a dependency.
+However, if `react-router-dom` is ever updated beyond `4.4.0-beta.7`, then remove this package!

 ⚠️ React Hot Loader throws a warning if you use `react-dom` instead of `@hot-loader/react-dom`: <a href="https://stackoverflow.com/a/54816859/7376526">react-🔥-dom patch is not detected.
 React 16.6+ features may not work.</a>
 By default, React Hot loader has been disabled.
 If you wish to utilize React Hot Loader, then follow these <a href="https://github.com/hot-loader/react-dom#webpack">instructions to resolve hot-loader/react-dom</a> inside of <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/webpack.babel.js">webpack.babel.config</a>.
 In addition, in `src/components/app/App.js` you must uncomment <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/src/components/App/App.js#L5">line 5</a> and <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/src/components/App/App.js#L29">line 29</a>; as well as, in `src/root` you must uncomment <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/src/root/index.js#L4">line 4</a> and wrap <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/src/root/index.js#L10-L12">lines 10-12<a/> with an `<AppContainer>...</AppContainer>`.
 If the process is already running, you must stop and restart it.